Avoid Insurance Gaps During Your Permanent Change of Station (PCS)

 Foreign Service members who are planning a permanent change of station (PCS) overseas often have many questions as they prepare for their relocation overseas.
 They and their families need support and guidance, especially with the more complicated aspects of their move, and finding the right international insurance coverage is one of them.

 It can be difficult and time consuming to learn what type of insurance coverage is needed when undertaking a permanent change of station.
-Many people think the government or their US homeowners or renters insurance policy protects them, but in reality, there are gaps in coverage that are important to know about to always be protected during your PCS.
+Many people think the government, their international renters insurance, or their US homeowners or renters insurance policy protects them, but in reality, there are gaps in coverage that are important to know about to always be protected during your PCS.

 The Foreign Service Institute’s Foreign Service Assignment Notebook recommends: